RichardOtter/Genealogy-scripts/RM/Test_External_Files/ReadMe.txt

 Most input to the utility is through the configuration file.
 The the default name of the configuration file (called, hereinafter, the "config file") is "RM-Python-config.ini".
-It should be located in the same folder as the MainScriptFile py script file and the RMpy folder.
+It should be located in the same folder as the MainScriptFile py file and the RMpy folder.
 At a minimum, the config file gives the name and location of the database on which the utility operates.

 One config file can be shared among other RM utilities in the suite.
 Each